-From time to time, certain shareholders, including Authorized Participants, may own, of record, beneficially, or both, more than 25% of a Fund's shares and those shareholders may be able to control the outcome of a shareholder vote.
+From time to time, certain shareholders, including Authorized Participants, may own, of record, beneficially, or both, more than 25% of the Fund's shares and those shareholders may be able to control the outcome of a shareholder vote.

-As of August 1, 2022, the Trustees and officers of the Trust in the aggregate owned less than 1% of the outstanding shares of beneficial interest of each Fund.
+As of December 4, 2024 the Trustees and officers of the Trust in the aggregate owned less than 1% of the outstanding shares of beneficial interest of the Fund.

-Although the Trust does not have information concerning the beneficial ownership of shares held in the names of the Depository Trust Company (DTC) participants, as of August 1, 2022, the name, address and percentage ownership of each DTC participant that owned of record 5% or more of the outstanding shares of each Fund were as follows:
+Although the Trust does not have information concerning the beneficial ownership of shares held in the names of the Depository Trust Company (DTC) participants, as of December 4, 2024, the name, address and percentage ownership of each DTC participant that owned of record 5% or more of the outstanding shares of the Fund were as follows:

-Shareholder Name Percentage Owned
+Shareholder Name and Address Percentage Owned

 Cede & Co.

-55 Water Street, 25th Floor New York, NY, 10041 100%
+55 Water Street, 25 th Floor 100%

+New York, NY, 10041